prebid/prebid.github.io/dev-docs/bidders/boldwin.md

 |---------------|----------|-----------------------|-----------|-----------|
 | `placementId` | optional | Placement Id | `'0'`        | `string` |
 | `endpointId` | optional | Endpoint Id | `'0'`        | `string` |

+For the prebid server and prebid.js you only need to use one parameter: either placementId or endpointId